ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
-{: caption="Example x.
-Options from using `ibmcloud dev create` continued." caption-side="bottom"}
+{: caption="Example 15.
+Note given re: SSH keys by the `ibmcloud dev create` command." caption-side="bottom"}

 Further prompts will confirm the application and toolchain name you defined earlier.
+Example 16 shows how we can alter the
-The examples below will replace some of the text in the example with the specifics for your
+host and toolchain names.
+The hostname has to be account for the endpoint of your application, but if there is no conflict,
-application.
+you can simply press return asked for confirmation.

 ```
 The DevOps toolchain for this app will be: webapplication